ealdr/Deploying-a-Honeypot-with-T-Pot-on-AWS/README.md

 The script began setting up Docker by pulling all the honeypot images and once everything completed, the script prompted me to reboot, so I ran `sudo reboot`

 After it rebooted I opened by browser and went to: `https://<INSTANCE-PUBLIC-IP>`.
 Because T-Pot uses a self-signed certificate, I accepted the warning and continued.
-At the login page, I signed in with the username and password, this loaded the T-Pot dashboard, where I could see the attack map, Elasticvue, Kibana, and Spiderfoot.
+At the login page, I signed in with the username and password, this loaded the T-Pot dashboard, where I could see the attack map, [Elasticvue](https://elasticvue.com/), [Kibana](https://www.elastic.co/kibana), and [Spiderfoot](https://github.com/smicallef/spiderfoot).

+The main tool I will be using to view and analyze the honeypot data is Kibana.
+I can explore the raw attack data, filter by fields such as source IP, attack type, or timestamp, and visualizations that help me understand trends.

+### ****I then left the honeypot online for a few days to collect attack data.****

+---

+## Data Findings and Analysis